Northern Elders Condemns Attack On CNG Meeting

 “Whoever is behind this attack needs to know that more meetings will continue to be held all over Nigeria to demand that those with responsibility to secure us do so.
 Nigerians will never submit to fear of criminals and the incompetence and indifference of elected leaders.
 Those behind this attack should employ more hoodlums, because voices will rise until the Kankara schoolchildren are freed and the siege on our lives is ended,” he said.

-The Forum also called on Nigerians to unite behind the demand for a secure nation and exercise their rights to assemble and express opinions as the law allows.
+They also calls on Nigerians to unite behind the demand for a secure nation, and exercise their rights to assemble and express opinions as the law allows.